Analysis of Structured Deep Kernel Networks: Analysis of approximation properties

 \section{Analysis of approximation properties}

-The mapping which is realized by a SDKN is inherently based on the provided (training) data $X_N$ due to its constructions based on the representer theorem \ref{th:dk_representer_theorem}, from which its optimality is given.
+Given a particular setup of the SDKN, the mapping which is realized by that SDKN is inherently based on the provided (training) data $X_N$ due to its construction based on the representer \Cref{th:dk_representer_theorem}, from which its optimality is given.
 Thus, without any data, i.e.\ $X_N = \emptyset$, only the zero mapping can be realized.
-This is in contrast to neural networks, where the mapping is decoupled from the training data, only the training process is based on data. \\ Provided there is sufficient training data $X_N$, it will be shown in the following that the SDKN satisfies standard universal approximation results in different asymptotic regimes: We assume $X_N = \Omega$, but require only $3$ centers $z_1, z_2, z_3 \in \Omega$ for the optimization of the single dimensional kernel function layers.
+Provided there is sufficient training data $X_N$, it will be shown in the following that the SDKN satisfies universal approximation results in different asymptotic regimes: We assume $X_N = \Omega$, but require only $M=3$ centers $z_1, z_2, z_3 \in \Omega$ for the optimization of the single-dimensional kernel function layers.
+In what follows, we stress that only the structure of the SDKN is based on the representer \Cref{th:dk_representer_theorem}, while the coefficients in the kernel expansion are set to convenient values, and are not necessarily the result of a data-dependent optimization process.

-We remark that proving the universal approximation properties is not possible by reusing standard NN approximation statements, for two reasons: The mapping of NNs are decoupled from the (training) data and they use fixed pre-chosen activation functions instead of optimizable activation functions (see Section \ref{subsubsec:overall_setup}).
+We remark that proving the universal approximation properties is not possible by reusing standard NN approximation statements, for two reasons: First, the mapping of NNs are decoupled from the (training) data and second they use fixed pre-chosen activation functions instead of optimizable activation functions (see Section \ref{subsubsec:overall_setup}).
 Thus we need new tools and arguments.

-In order to derive such statements, the focus will be on the approximation of scalar valued outputs.
+In order to derive such statements, the focus will be on the approximation of scalar-valued outputs.
 The extension to vector valued outputs can be accomplished in a straightforward way by treating the output dimensions separately.
 We further restrict to $\Omega = [0, 1]^d \subset \R^d$, but we remark that generalizations to more general compact sets $\Omega$ are possible, using transformation arguments.